If I told you I was from the future, would you believe me?

 You see – strictly speaking, I wasn't supposed to be wondering through the city.

 At the time – a deadly virus was sweeping the country, the continent.
 The entire world.
 It had been compared to the Spanish Influenza, but, you know.
 Worse.
-Even the super modern technology of the age could cure it.
+Even the super modern technology of the age could not cure it.

-So, in an attempt to save lives left, a curfew had been put in place.
+So, in an attempt to save the lives left, a curfew had been put in place.
 No soul was to leave their house, night, day.
 Gas masked and white suited officials would turn up at doorsteps bearing food.